How to Convert a Tub into a Low Maintenance Walk in Shower

-Even though he won’t admit it, it’s not easy for John to climb over the tub to take a shower.
+Even though he won’t admit it, it’s not easy for John to climb over the tub to take a shower in his tiny bathroom.

 And though you will forcefully admit it (and complain about it also), cleaning the scummy grout joints which are barely keeping together your dated 4” x 4” powder blue ceramic tile bathtub surround is a task you can do without.